Documenting your work takes time you don’t always have, but a lack of documentation eventually leads to a decline in collaboration and productivity.

-Mermaid diagrams provide a quicker way to document systems and code without having to drag, drop, or connect a single shape manually — making it faster to create the documentation that connects your team and supports your future development efforts.
+Mermaid offers that solution with its code-based approach to technical diagramming, making it faster to create the documentation that connects your team and supports your future development efforts.

 What Are Mermaid Diagrams?